sguox002/leetcode/contest/contest157-162.md

 Move the i-th chip by 1 unit to the left or to the right with a cost of 1.
 There can be two or more chips at the same position initially.

-Return the minimum cost needed to move all the chips to the same position (any position).
+Return the minimum cost needed to move all the chips to the same position (any position).*

+Approach:
-[1,2,3]: chip 0 at pos 1, chip 1 at pos 2, chip 2 at pos 3
+[1,2,3]: chip 0 at pos 1, chip 1 at pos 2, chip 2 at pos 3</br>
-[2,2,2,3,3]: chip 0 at pos 2, chip 1 at pos 2, chip 2 at pos 2, chip 3 at pos 3, chip 4 at pos 3
+[2,2,2,3,3]: chip 0 at pos 2, chip 1 at pos 2, chip 2 at pos 2, chip 3 at pos 3, chip 4 at pos 3</br>
-odd position add 1 becomes even, all odd can go to one position at no cost. all even position can go to even positon at no cost but move each type of chip from odd to even or from even to odd cost 1. n types cost n. understand the problem is critical
+odd position add 1 becomes even, all odd can go to one position at no cost. all even position can go to even positon at no cost but move each type of chip from odd to even or from even to odd cost 1. n types cost n.</br>
+understand the problem is critical</br>

 ```cpp
     int minCostToMoveChips(vector<int>& chips) {